 Participants

 A total of 126 preservice biology teachers (95 female, 31 male) with a mean age of 21.5 years (ranging from 18 to 26) from a university in the western Turkey participated in the study.
 Participants enrolled in the same 5-year biology education program, which offered science content courses primarily during the first four years and pedagogy courses the second half of the fourth year and during the fifth year.
 The educational levels represented were: 28 students in year 1 (22.2 %), 26 students in year 2 (20.6 %), 16 students in year 3 (12.7 %), 25 students in year 4 (19.8 %), and 31 students in year 5 (24.6%).
+This particular biology education program uses a cohort model.
+Students all begin their courses in the fall semester and then move through the program in a set schedule so that they take courses with the same group of students each semester.
 Participants enrolled in the biology education program were chosen because of its convenience to the authors.

 Context of the Study